Housing Channel

 Project Description

-The project plans to provide affordable homeownership opportunities to underserved populations and will help individuals and families build wealth while promoting a diverse and integrated community where all races can enjoy the fundamental value and dignity of owning a home.
+The project plans to provide affordable homeownership opportunities that will help individuals and families build wealth.
 Housing Channel will serve as the project developer overseeing the construction and will provide realty services to sell the single-family homes and will provide marketing and outreach to low-income households and housing counseling and education to potential low-income homebuyers.
 Housing Channel will also administer secondary financing for buyers to utilize up to $50,000 in down payment and closing cost assistance to increase the affordability of the housing for low-income families.
 Housing Channel will work continuously with program partners to ensure the progress of other identified community needs which will benefit the new households and the broader community as a whole.

 MAP